dmbarbour/wikilon/docs/AboutABC.md

         cd      =>
         cad     =>  i

-Introducing accelerators like `i = [][]baad` can simplify recognition of rewrite optimizations.

-Rewrite optimizations are unfortunately ad-hoc and fragile.
-They rely heavily on ad-hoc detection, and even when detected there might be more than one possible rewrite.
-They can also be difficult to prove correct in the more general case.
-Thus, while we could use rewrite optimizations for loop fusions like `map [G] map => [G] compose map`, I think it is generally preferable to make the intermediate structure explicit.

-AO may eventually provide some means to specify rewrite optimizations and prove their safety.
+Unfortunately, rewrite optimizations tend to be ad-hoc and fragile.
+They are difficult to apply to dynamically constructed code, and are difficult to prove safe in the general case.
+So I would prefer not to rely on them, just take advantage where it's easy.
+If developers need to optimize code, they should make explicit a staged, intermediate language.

 ### Stowage and Caching